International English Language Testing System: The four parts of the IELTS test

+Note 3: The 10 minutes transfer time is for the paper-based option of the test.
+For the computer-delivered option, candidates will be given 2 minutes (at the end of the test) to re-check their answers.

 Listening

-The module comprises four sections, with ten questions in each section.It takes 40 minutes: 30 - for testing, plus 10 for transferring the answers to an answer sheet.
+The module comprises four sections, with ten questions in each section.
+It takes around 40 (paper-based) or 32 (computer-delivered) minutes: 30 for testing, plus 10 for transferring the answers to an answer sheet (paper-based) or 2 for re-checking the answers (computer-delivered).

 Sections 1 and 2 are about everyday, social situations.